The laws and regulations that govern property transactions can be complex and the consequences of making a mistake can be severe.

 - we process applications in the order we receive them

-- give you details of the amount you need to pay and
+- give you details of the amount you must pay

 - return your documents once you’ve paid.